 Malawi's Department of Energy Affairs agrees that the country cannot eliminate the huge unmet need for electricity by extending the national grid alone.
-The country's revised National Energy Policy recognises the challenges of continually extending the grid because some rural populations live in hardto-reach places.
+The country's revised National Energy Policy recognises the challenges of continually extending the grid because some rural populations live in hard-to-reach places.
 Instead, the policy recommends that Malawi diversify the generation and distribution of electricity by embracing the use of solar, water and wind mini-grids to accelerate rural electrification.

 "Rural access is to us still on the lower side; we wish we could have done more [by now].
 The 2018 census shows that 84% of people in Malawi live in rural areas.
-This means we are still doing them a disservice," Edgar Bayani, the Director of Community Energy Malawi (CEM), says.
+This means we are still doing them a disservice," Edgar Bayani, failed to provide these things."

-William Kamkwamba attends the premiere of the film "The Boy Who Harnessed The Wind" at the Sundance Film Festival, January 2019 Photo: Rich Fury / AFP
+William Kamkwamba attends the premiere of the film "The Boy Who Harnessed The Wind" at the Sundance Film Festival, January 2019

+Photo: Rich Fury / AFP